 VIDEO CASE STUDIES

-Ponds can be filled by rainfall and can be beneficial to irrigation water supply security on the farm.
+Ponds can be filled by rainfall and can supply irrigation water for the farm.
 Ponds are commonly sited at a natural low point in the landscape to also collect runoff water.
-Ponds can be lined or un-lined.
+They can be lined or un-lined.

 Lindencroft Farm captures rainwater in farm ponds and uses these man-made reservoirs to ensure that they have a secure supply of irrigation water for their specialty crops, especially during the end of the dry season when their well output decreases.